thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 **Mirror therapy and visual feedback** use a patient's own reflection to increase body awareness during exercise.
 Studies in frozen shoulder populations show short-term improvements in pain and range of motion, and visual feedback slightly outperforms pure mirror therapy [8, 9].
 However, these approaches have a fundamental limitation in the home context: they require the patient to simultaneously perform a painful exercise and visually monitor their own form.
 This cognitive dual-task is difficult, especially when focusing on a stiff and painful joint.
 The patient also needs to be positioned correctly relative to the mirror, which is impractical for all three of the relevant exercises.

 **Smartphone camera-based pose estimation** apps use computer vision (MediaPipe, BlazePose, OpenPose) to track body keypoints and evaluate exercise quality [10].
-These systems are accessible and promising — one study achieved 89% accuracy for range-of-motion classification and 98% for compensatory pattern detection in a controlled setting [11].
+These systems are accessible and promising, one study achieved 89% accuracy for range-of-motion classification and 98% for compensatory pattern detection in a controlled setting [11].
 But real-world performance degrades substantially with occlusion, poor lighting, suboptimal camera angles, and the inherent difficulty of tracking subtle joint rotations in 2D video [12].
 More importantly, camera-based systems deliver after-the-fact feedback (a score or color code after a set), not real-time correction during the movement.
-And they require the phone to be propped up at a specific angle and distance — adding setup friction that erodes compliance.
+And they require the phone to be propped up at a specific angle and distance, adding setup friction that erodes compliance.

 **Wearable IMU-based systems** with visual or audio biofeedback represent the closest prior work to our approach.
 Systems using accelerometers and gyroscopes placed on the upper arm can accurately track range of motion and flag deviations, and IMU sensors have become the dominant choice in wearable rehabilitation research precisely because they are compact, robust, and body-fixed [13].
-However, most existing systems deliver feedback as a number on a screen or a post-exercise summary — modalities that require the patient to look away from what they are doing.
+However, most existing systems deliver feedback as a number on a screen or a post-exercise summary, modalities that require the patient to look away from what they are doing.
 One study found statistically significant differences in feedback accuracy across exercises using the same smartphone-based approach, highlighting that the feedback method needs to match the exercise geometry [10].

-**Laser pointer and alignment guides** — a low-tech approach sometimes used in clinics — involve the patient keeping a laser dot on a fixed target on a wall.
+**Laser pointer and alignment guides** — a low-tech approach, sometimes used in clinics, involve the patient keeping a laser dot on a fixed target on a wall.
 This works for single-plane movements in a supervised setting but provides no feedback about rotational deviations, requires specific room setup, and offers no memory of what a "correct" path looks like for a specific patient.

 ### Why Haptic Feedback Is Different

 Vibrotactile (haptic) feedback is a fundamentally different communication channel.
 It requires no visual attention, no after-the-fact reflection, and no cognitive overhead.
-When a motor on the inside of the arm buzzes, the patient instinctively moves away from it — the corrective response is reflexive, not deliberate.
+When a motor on the inside of the arm buzzes, the patient instinctively moves away from it, the corrective response is reflexive, not deliberate.
 This closed-loop, body-centered feedback approach has been validated in rehabilitation contexts: a wearable haptic system for ergonomic posture training using IMU data showed that real-time vibration feedback successfully reduced adverse arm movements in participants performing repetitive tasks [14].
 The key insight is that vibration applied at the exact location of the deviation provides spatial information that a screen-based alert simply cannot match.

 The DRV2605L haptic driver used in our system is specifically engineered for this kind of application, providing a closed-loop actuator control system with a built-in library of over 100 tactile effects for high-quality, consistent vibration patterns [15].

 ### Our Approach

 We built a smart armband strapped to the upper bicep.
-Four vibration motors are positioned around the arm — front, back, underside, and outside.
+Four vibration motors are positioned around the arm, front, back, underside, and outside.
 A single MPU6050 IMU tracks the arm's 3D position and drift in real time.
 The device operates in two modes, toggled by a physical switch: a **Record Mode** where the correct path for a specific patient is recorded once (ideally guided by the therapist), and a **Compare Mode** where the device monitors each subsequent repetition and fires the appropriate motor the moment a deviation exceeds a threshold.
 Three key exercises are supported, selectable via a potentiometer: shoulder abduction (sideways lift), forward flexion, and external rotation.
 Each exercise targets a different compensation pattern with a different subset of motors.

 ---